chris56974/PDFViewerDarkMode/README.md

 1. It's always enabled
 2. It's only one file
-3. It doesn't use any background/serviceWorker, chromeAPI, event stuff
+3. It doesn't need any background/serviceWorker, chromeAPI, event stuff
-4. It only requires activeTab and file:// permissions
+4. It only requires file:// permissions

 ## What I've Learned